scdollesin/CMSC-170-BagofWords/README.md

 SECTION: WX-1L

 ## PROGRAM DESCRIPTION:
-This program takes a message from an input file and determines the frequency of each unique word in it.
+This program uses Naive Bayes classification to determine if files from the 'classify' folder contains a spam or ham message based on existing data ('spam' and 'ham' folder)

 ## Program Requirements
 * Python
 * Tkinter
 * Regex Module
+* Decimal Module